o0-James-0o/o0-James-0o/README.md

 - 🎓 Computer Science Bachelor's Student at **State University of Ceará (UECE)**
 - 🛡️ Cybersecurity student specializing on **Blue Team** operations.
-- 🚨 Interested in **SOC operations**, monitoring and incident response
+- 🚨 Interested in **SOC operations**, monitoring and incident response.
-- 🔍 Studying security analysis, log investigation and threat detection
+- 🔍 Studying security analysis, log investigation and threat detection.
-- 📊 Learning how to turn security alerts into clear and actionable insights
+- 📊 Learning how to turn security alerts into clear and actionable insights.
-- 📚 I enjoy transforming study sessions into documented progress and practical experience
+- 📚 I enjoy transforming study sessions into documented progress and practical experience.
-- ⚡ Focused on consistency, patience and long-term professional development
+- ⚡ Focused on consistency, patience and long-term professional development.
-- 🚀 Building a strong cybersecurity career
+- 🚀 Building a strong cybersecurity career.

   </td>
   <td width="50%" align="center">